wahid-racheh/cordova-react-firebase-app/README.md

 then please [file an issue][issue] and provide _all_ the output from the commands you ran (even if it's a lot).

-### Initialize firebase environment
+### Initialize firebase console

 - Login to your firebase console and create a new application

-- Once the application created, setup firbase storage
+- Once the application created, add a new web application:

   1. Go to firebase console
   2. Select your project
+  3. Go to project settings
+  4. Select general parameters tab
+  5. Scroll down to applications section
+  6. Add a new web application to your project

+- Setup authentication method

+  1. Go to firebase console
+  2. Select your project
+  3. Click on authentication menu
+  4. Select Connection mode tab
+  5. Enable e-mail address/password method

+- Initialize database

+  1. Go to firebase console
+  2. Select your project
+  3. Click on database menu
+  4. Initialize the database

+- Initialize storage

+  1. Go to firebase console
+  2. Select your project
   3. Click on storage menu
-  4. Initialize firebase storage
+  4. Initialize the storage
-  5. Choose a cloud location (example : **europe-west2**)
+  5. Choose a cloud location (example : **europe-west2**) and validate.
-  6. Then continue the firebase storage configuration and then click on rules tab
+  6. Then click on rules tab
   7. Replace your current rules by the following one:

   ```ts